eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

-a pseudonym, an mDL, a diploma, an e-prescription, and so on, an Attestation Rulebook specifies the attribute schema, data format and proof mechanisms of that attestation, and, when required, the trust mechanisms for authentication and authorization.
+a pseudonym, an mDL, a diploma, an e-prescription, and so on, an Attestation Rulebook specifies the attribute schema, data format and proof mechanisms of that attestation, and, when required, the trust mechanisms for authentication and authorisation.
 Each attestation has an attestation type and namespace(s) it uses.
 The namespace(s) used by an attestation define the identifier, syntax, and semantics of all attributes that can be part of that attestation.